- 2015 AIALA Next LA Award

 - Type Education

 - Completion 2015

-In collaboration with Greg Lynn FORM and Tom Leader Studio, kdA was one of five firms selected to design concepts for a master plan for a Berkeley satellite campus dedicated to supporting the next century of global research initiatives and public/private partnerships anticipated by the large California university and nearby national laboratory.
+In collaboration with Greg Lynn FORM and Tom Leader Studio, kdA was one of five firms selected to design concepts for a master plan for a UC Berkeley satellite campus dedicated to supporting the next century of global research initiatives and public/private partnerships anticipated by the large California university and nearby national laboratory.
 The campus is to be developed on a historic field station operated by the University and is set in a restored wetlands and grassland at the edge of the San Francisco Bay.

 The Berkeley Global Campus at Richmond Bay is a 134-acre site with a planned 5.4 Million SF of research, educational and support buildings.
 The new campus will house University of California, Berkeley and Lawrence Berkeley National Laboratory programs conducting research and development activities in a wide range of science, engineering, and technology fields.

 kdA’s master plan allows for a high degree of flexibility in future development by creating spaces able to intelligently adapt to the evolving demands of research agendas, both within the academy and industry. kdA looked to traditional campus design for inspiration and focused on three essential characteristics: the relationship between buildings and landscape through the use of quadrangles and colonnades; the connections between buildings, winter gardens and larger, hanger-like spaces; and the social spaces adjacent to buildings, including the historic field station building and landscape elements.
 Extensive studies by landscape architect Tom Leader Studio examined the impact of long-term water level change anticipated for the region.